data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-116

-*Solution*.
-We use tuple unpacking to extract the min and max values from the tuple returned by the `{jl} extrema` function.
+*Solution.* We use tuple unpacking to extract the min and max values from the tuple returned by the `{jl} extrema` function.

     pre(julia-executable)
       | m,M = extrema([mod(pi*k,1) for k in 1:100])